GeoQB/geoqb/pyGeoQB/README.md

 ```

-# How to manage an external workspace?
+# How to manage a workspace?

 The GeoQB-workspace is a local folder in which all data files are persisted.
 Such data is, e.g., responses from data providers, downloaded files, generated temporary data assets,